CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The nothic communicates telepathically, favoring negotiation over aggression, and is willing to betray the Lavender Lancers if the right incentive is offered, such as food.
 When role-playing the nothic, adopt a whispering tone with sporadic fits of mad cackles and incoherent mutterings.
 It doesn't actually speak but rather implants its unsettling thoughts and demands in the characters' minds.
 The nothic possesses all the knowledge the Lavender Lancers have; refer to the "What the Lavender Lancers Know" sidebar on page 20.

 As for the bridges, they consist of wooden planks without any railing.
 The southern one is intentionally designed to collapse when a creature weighing over 50 pounds moves across it.
-Any character next to the bridge can recognize its subpar construction with a successful DC 15 Intelligence (Investigation) check.
+Any character next to the bridge can recognize its subpar construction with a successful Communication Skill General Knowledge check.
 Additionally, any creature can use an action to dislodge one end of either bridge, causing it to plunge into the crevasse.

 The crevasse itself is steep-sided, measuring 5 to 10 feet in width and 20 feet in depth.
 Its rugged walls can be easily climbed without requiring an ability check.
 A character unfortunate enough to fall into the crevasse sustains 2d6 bludgeoning damage and lands prone amid a mass of rubble, which becomes difficult terrain.